-Professor Graeme Clark’s discoveries led to the first multi-channel cochlear implant to bring hearing and speech effectively and safely to severely and profoundly deaf children an
+Professor Graeme Clark’s discoveries led to the first multi-channel cochlear implant to bring hearing and speech effectively and safely to severely and profoundly deaf children.

-- the first sensory-neural prosthesis to effectively and safely bring electronic technology into a direct physiological relation with the central nervous system and human consciousness
+- Sensory-neural prosthesis to effectively and safely bring electronic technology into a direct physiological relation with the central nervous system and human consciousness

-- the first cochlear implant (“Bionic Ear”) to be used clinically to give speech understanding to profoundly deaf people and spoken language to children born deaf; and
+- Cochlear implant (“Bionic Ear”) to be used clinically to give speech understanding to profoundly deaf people and spoken language to children born deaf

-- the first implant to be shown to be safe with no greater risk of meningitis than in the general community, provided care is taken to prevent postoperative infection, and manage those with high risk factors.
+- Implant to be shown to be safe with no greater risk of meningitis than in the general community, provided care is taken to prevent postoperative infection, and manage those with high risk factors

 When developed industrially by the Australian firm Cochlear Ltd the multi-channel cochlear implant has brought hearing and speech understanding to some hundreds of thousands of severely-to-profoundly deaf people in more than 100 countries.
 The implants have also made it possible for children born deaf to develop speech and language enabling them to communicate effectively in a world of sound.